As a Transportation Security Administration (TSA) airport Security Screener you’re part of our nation’s front line of security.

 The TSA was created after the 2001 trade enter attacks in New York.
 Airport security was brought under government control whereas previously it had been contracted out to private operations.

 If you would like to pursue one of these screener jobs, the odds are good you’ll find an opening with more than 43,000 airport security screeners working in the U.S.

 Screener jobs range from conducting screens of checked baggage to working at the airport security checkpoint where travelers walk through X-Ray machines and have their carry-on bags scanned and sometimes inspected for banned items.

-As a TSA Security Screener it's imperative to be flexible and open to change.
-The list of rules and regulations -- and forbidden items -- changes all the times.
-In 2006, the government banned passengers from carrying liquids through the security checkpoint.
+As a TSA Security Screener it’s imperative to be flexible and open to change.
+The list of rules and regulations — and forbidden items — changes all the times.
+Over ten years ago, the government banned passengers from carrying liquids through the security checkpoint.
 No water.
 No gels.
 Etc. Then they amended the rule allowing for a limited amount of liquids to be carried in a ziplock baggy.
 The point is, you must be able to adapt to ever-changing rules!